Maximally reducible monodromy of bivariate hypergeometric systems: Abstract

 \section{Abstract}

-We investigate branching of solutions to holonomic bivariate hypergeometric systems of Horn type.
+We investigate branching of solutions to holonomic bivariate hypergeometric systems of Horn's type.
 Special attention is paid to the invariant subspace of Puiseux polynomial solutions.
-We mainly study (1) Horn systems defined by simplicial configurations, (2) Horn systems whose Ore-Sato polygon is either a zonotope or a Minkowski sum of a triangle and segments.
+We mainly study Horn systems defined by simplicial configurations and Horn systems whose Ore-Sato polygons are either zonotopes or Minkowski sums of a triangle and segments proportional to its sides.
 We prove a necessary and sufficient condition for the monodromy representation to be maximally reducible, that is, for the space of holomorphic solutions to split into the direct sum of one-dimensional invariant subspaces.